AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/workfront-for-g-suite/update-wf-item-using-email-content.md

 product-area: workfront-integrations;projects
 keywords: google,doc,document,sheet,slide
 navigation-topic: workfront-for-g-suite
-title: Update a Adobe Workfront item from G Suite using email content
+title: Update an Adobe Workfront item from G Suite using email content
 description: You can update an existing project, task, or issue with information from a non-Adobe Workfront email.
 ---

-# Update a Adobe Workfront item from G&nbsp;Suite using email content
+# Update an Adobe Workfront item from G&nbsp;Suite using email content

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can update an existing project, task, or issue with information from a non-Adobe Workfront email.